Abhi00028/TripPlannerGroup/README.md

   o	Add additional comments about the trip. o	Save your comments and return to the Home screen.
 4. Deleting a Trip:

   o	On the Home screen, click the trash icon next to a trip to delete it from the list.

+Use of Flexbox Layouts:

+  •	The app consistently uses Flexbox to create flexible layouts in all screens (e.g., centering elements, distributing space   between trip details, participants, etc.).
+The flex and flexDirection properties are used to manage the layout across different devices.
+  •	Example: In the HomeScreen, the tripContainer uses a row layout to display the image and text side by side.

+3. Components Used:

+   The app employs various React Native components to construct the user interface:
+  •	Text: Display text such as headings, labels, and content.
+  •	View: Used as a container for other components and layout.
+  •	TextInput: Used for user input (e.g., adding new trip details, entering participant names).
+  •	Button: Buttons used for actions like saving details, adding participants, and navigating between screens.
+  •	FlatList: Efficiently displays a list of items (e.g., trip list, participants list) with support for item rendering and          optimizing performance.
+  •	Image: Displays images, such as the default city image or custom images for trips.

+4. Event Handling:

+  •	onPress: Used for handling button presses, such as saving a trip, navigating between screens, or deleting a trip.
+  •   onChangeText: Used in TextInput components to capture user input (e.g., destination, date, participant names).
+  •	addTrip, removeTrip, addParticipant, removeParticipant: Functions in the Zustand store handle state changes (e.g., adding/removing trips and participants).

+5. State Management:

+  •	Zustand is used for global state management.
+The app stores trips, participants, and trip-related actions like adding/removing trips and participants in a centralized state (useTripStore).
+  •	When a trip is added, removed, or participants are updated, the app reflects these changes in real-time through Zustand state updates.

+6. Navigation:

+  •	The app uses react-navigation with a Stack Navigator for navigating between screens: o	HomeScreen → TripDetailsScreen → ParticipantsScreen o	TripSummaryScreen is accessed from the HomeScreen when a user selects a trip. o	All screens are part of a stack, which allows for navigating forward and backward.

+7. Object-Oriented Programming (OOP):

+  •	State Store: Zustand's store management can be considered a simple application of the OOP principle of encapsulating state and behavior.
+  •	State Mutations: Methods for adding/removing trips and participants represent methods of an object (useTripStore store) that encapsulate related behavior.
+  •	Component Structure: Each screen is organized into a component, which follows the principle of separation of concerns and modularity.

+Developers

+Abhishek Bhardwaj
+kavreet kaur
+Onyeka Ofojetu
+Vinyake rattan
+Onolemon